soumukhe/vBMC-docker-compose/readme.md

 Please follow the redhat guide to make your /home/stack/instackenv.json file.
 URL for guide is: https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage/appe-power_management_drivers#sect-VirtualBMC

-One Note, I wanted to point out.  for the MAC please use the fake mac as listed from output of the vbmc show command.
+One Note, I wanted to point out.  for the MAC please do not use the fake mac as listed from output of the vbmc show command.
+Please use the real mac of the VMs.
 As an example:

 soumukhe@dhcp-server:~/vBMC-docker-compose$ docker-compose exec vbmc4vsphere vbmc show Openstack-Controller1
 +-------------------+---------------------------------+